Azure/identity-management-samples/README.md

 For installation instructions for the REST API and this sample, see the section "Set up the sample web application" in [Step 4 – Install MIM components on PAM server and workstation](https://docs.microsoft.com/en-us/microsoft-identity-manager/pam/step-4-install-mim-components-on-pam-server).

+## Change history

+### February 1, 2019

+Security improvement in how the PAM sample incorporates data returned by MIM PAM REST API in HTML using jQuery.
+Acknowledgement to issue found by [T. Sluijter](https://www.kilala.nl).